Eleventeen (album)

-Eleventeen was the debut album by UK alternative rock band Daisy Chainsaw, and their only album with Katie Jane Garside as lead vocalist.
-It peaked the UK Albums Chart at #62.
+Eleventeen is the debut album by UK alternative rock band Daisy Chainsaw, released in 1992.
+It was their only album with Katie Jane Garside as lead vocalist.
+It peaked the UK Albums Chart at No. 62.

 Three songs from the album were released as singles.
-'Love Your Money' was the biggest hit, reaching #26 in the UK Singles Chart, while follow-up 'Pink Flower' was a UK #65.
+'Love Your Money' was the biggest hit, reaching No. 26 in the UK Singles Chart, while follow-up 'Pink Flower' was a UK No. 65.
 In 2014 Buzzsaw Records announced a double CD special edition of Eleventeen, which is available on daisychainsaw.net.

+Critical reception

+The Washington Post wrote that the band "follows Garside's Yoko Ono-ish vocal contortionism and Crispin Gray's squalling guitar to the outer edges of the song form."